 Few buildings in Ferndale host as much history as does the Carnation Oxford Building.
-Initially built on 6 acres sold by John Slater (1865-1932) to the Mount Vernon Condensery Company, the building was built to house the Mount Vernon Creamery.(1)
+Initially built in 1918 on 6 acres sold by John Slater (1865-1932) to the Mount Vernon Condensery Company, the building was built to house the Mount Vernon Creamery.(1)

 Later, it become one of the many Carnation Condenseries in northwest Washington.